· 5 min read

 Written in by Simon Lehmann Editor

-A black-and-white negative records no color, yet two films photographing the same red rose against green foliage can produce opposite tonal relationships: one renders the bloom dark and the leaves light, the other reverses them.
-The difference is not contrast or development but spectral sensitivity, the curve describing how strongly the emulsion responds to each wavelength of light.
-That curve is the rule by which a scene’s colors are translated into a single gray scale, and understanding it explains both the look of early photographs and the choices behind modern film.
+A black-and-white negative records no colour, yet two films photographing the same red rose against green foliage can produce opposite tonal relationships.
+Shoot the bloom on Ilford Ortho Plus and it prints almost black against light leaves; shoot it on Ilford HP5 Plus and the same flower lifts toward a mid-grey while the leaves hold.
+Nothing about the rose has changed, and the difference is not contrast or development.
+It is spectral sensitivity, the curve describing how strongly an emulsion responds to each wavelength of light.
+That curve is the rule by which a scene’s colours are translated into a single grey scale, and it explains both the look of early photographs and the deliberate choices behind modern film.

-A panchromatic monochrome image is a projection: every hue in the subject collapses onto one axis running from black to white.
-Where a given color lands depends on how much exposure that color delivers to the emulsion, which depends in turn on the film’s response at the wavelengths the color contains.
-A red object reflects long-wavelength light around 620 to 700 nanometers; if the film is insensitive there, the red receives little exposure and prints dark regardless of how bright it looked to the eye.
+A monochrome image is a projection: every hue in the subject collapses onto one axis running from black to white.
+Where a given colour lands depends on how much exposure it delivers to the emulsion, which depends in turn on the film’s response at the wavelengths that colour contains.
+A red object reflects long-wavelength light around 620 to 700 nm.
+If the film is insensitive there, the red receives little exposure, deposits little density on the negative, and prints dark regardless of how bright it looked to the eye.

-The underlying problem is that the human eye and the silver halide crystal do not agree on what is bright.
-Unsensitized silver halide is intrinsically sensitive only to blue, violet, and ultraviolet light, with little response beyond roughly 500 nanometers.
-Left uncorrected, this produces renderings that contradict visual expectation: blue skies wash out to near-white because the film over-responds to them, while reds and warm greens record as deep shadow.
+The underlying problem is that the eye and the silver halide crystal do not agree on what is bright.
+Unsensitised silver halide is intrinsically sensitive only to ultraviolet, violet and blue, with response falling off above roughly 500 nm.
+Left uncorrected, this contradicts visual expectation: a blue sky over-exposes the emulsion and prints near-white, while reds and warm greens record as deep shadow.
+Every advance in film since 1873 has been an attempt to drag that native blue bias back toward something the eye recognises.

 How Fujifilm Neopan 100 Acros II resists reciprocity failure to 120 seconds, and what its Super Fine-Sigma grain delivers.